mendonk/docs-langflow-test-application/README.md

 Create a web application that sends data to Langflow and returns a useful result.
 Export a flow from the IDE, then serve the flow in headless mode in Docker.
-Query the endpoint from a frontend.
+Post to the served endpoint from a frontend, run the flow, get a result.

 ## Package the application